-Being Australia’s airline of choice, it is our priority to get you to your destination safely and on time, having experienced our exceptional Virgin Australia service.
+Being Australia’s airline of choice, it is our priority to have you arrive to your destination safely and on time, having experienced our exceptional Virgin Australia service.
 Our Guest Charter describes our service commitment to you when you fly on Virgin Australia operated flights.

 We also want to let you know how we can help you if things do not go according to plan and the services you can expect us to provide if you need extra help getting to your destination.

-Your safety will always be our priority when you fly with us.
+Your safety will always be our number one priority when you fly with us.
 We will never compromise on safety.

 Offering the Lowest Fare Available

 Whether you book via our Guest Contact Centre or via our website, we will always offer you the lowest fare for which you are eligible and we will inform you if a lower fare is available via other Virgin Australia channels.